mtomtom/baymobil/README.md

 | baymob.run\_bayes\_analysis\_df() | baymob.run\_bayes\_analysis() | Runs the Bayesian analysis on dataframes |
 | baymob.run\_bayes\_analysis() | User | Main function for the anaylsis |

+The analysis can be run using individual values, pandas dataframes, or using data in files.
+For the latter two cases, the data needs to be in the format shown in the table below.

 ###### Input data table {#inputdatatable}
 | Reads from t1/t1 homograft | Reads from t1/t1 homograft | Reads from t2/t2 homograft | Reads from t2/t2 homograft | heterograft reads | heterograft reads |